 A CBC with peripheral smear, reticulocyte count, and Coombs test should be performed in all cases of suspected PNH to assess anemia.
-Depending on whether the patient has classic PNH or PNH in the context of another disorder (see Classification of PNH table, below), leukocyte and platelet counts may be normal or low.
+Depending on whether the patient has classic PNH or PNH in the context of another disorder (see Classification of PNH table), leukocyte and platelet counts may be normal or low.
 A reticulocyte count is also recommended to assess the bone marrow response to anemia.
 Reticulocyte counts are generally elevated in PNH, but are lower than would be expected given the severity of anemia.
-A Coombs test should be performed to rule out other causes of anemia, as PNH is Coombs negative.
+A Coombs test should be performed to rule out other causes of anemia, given that PNH is Coombs negative.

-Serum lactate dehydrogenase (LDH), indirect bilirubin, and serum haptoglobin are useful for assessing hemolysis.
+Serum lactate dehydrogenase (LDH), indirect bilirubin, and serum haptoglobin tests are useful for assessing hemolysis.
 Serum LDH is nearly always elevated in clinical PNH, although the level of elevation depends on the PNH classification.
 Indirect bilirubin may be elevated, and serum haptoglobin is generally low, although it should be noted that patients with subclinical PNH will not exhibit any evidence of hemolysis.

 Determination of both WBC and RBC clone size is recommended for diagnosis because there are limitations associated with either WBC or RBC testing alone.
 WBC analysis using fluorescently labeled aerolysin (FLAER) and CD157 as GPI-linked markers, as well as CD15 and CD64 as lineage-specific markers for granulocytes and monocytes, respectively, is the most accurate test for PNH clone size.
-Analysis of RBCs alone may lead to an underestimate of the overall PNH clone size, as a patient may have received a transfusion of normal RBCs.
+Analysis of RBCs alone may lead to an underestimate of the overall PNH clone size because a patient may have received a transfusion of normal RBCs.
 WBC testing, however, is less useful for the detection of cells that only partially lack GPI-linked antigens.

 Testing for a PIGA gene variant can be used to confirm a diagnosis of PNH; however, this testing is not widely performed.
-Other tests for GPI-anchored proteins, such as erythrocyte acetylcholine esterase or neutrophil alkaline phosphatase assays, can be used to support a diagnosis made via flow cytometry, but are not recommended for standalone use.
+Other tests for GPI-anchored proteins, such as erythrocyte acetylcholine esterase or neutrophil alkaline phosphatase assays, can be used to support a diagnosis made via flow cytometry but are not recommended for standalone use.

-||Reticulocytosis, high LDH, high bilirubin, low haptoglobin, normal leukocyte and platelet counts||Large (>50%)|
+|Classic PNH||Hemolysis and/or thrombosis||Reticulocytosis, high LDH, high bilirubin, low haptoglobin, normal leukocyte and platelet counts||Large (>50%)|

-||Normal or near normal LDH, bilirubin, and haptoglobin||Small (<10%)|
+|Subclinical PNH||No hemolysis or thrombosis||Normal or near normal LDH, bilirubin, and haptoglobin||Small (<10%)|

 Bone Marrow Examination